Why Being Rejected from McMaster Health Sciences is Good for You

 It Doesn’t Matter Where You Go for Your Education, It’s What You Do There that Matters

 I entered my university degree with a chip on my shoulder.
-I had been rejected from all the programs that I truly wanted to be in.
+I had been rejected from the programs that I wanted to be in.
 I decided that I wouldn’t let my failures dictate my future successes.

 I was motivated to be the best student I could be.
 I wanted to prove to myself that I wasn’t going to let an institution define who I am.
 In the process, I learned to value hard work and persistence.
 I didn’t take my education for granted, instead I set out to improve myself.